A moving lemma for cohomology with support

-\begin{proof} The lemma follows from the moving lemma for algebraic cycles (see Theorem \ref{thm:moving}) applied to a suitable morphism from a locally equi-dimensional algebraic $k$-scheme to $X\times X$.
-We will indicate which morphism we take to arrange that each of the items (\ref{item:transverse-intersection-1})--(\ref{item:transverse-intersection-3}) holds individually; the disjoint union of these morphisms will then ensure that we can arrange that all items hold simultaneously.
+\begin{proof} We will apply Lemma \ref{lem:transversal-auxiliary-lemma} to a suitable morphism from a locally equi-dimensional scheme to $X\times X$.
+For convenience, we first explain how this implies items \eqref{item:transverse-intersection-1}--\eqref{item:transverse-intersection-3} individually.
+Afterwards, we will explain how to arrange that all items hold simultaneously, as we want.